raiden-network/raiden/docs/rest_api.rst

 Leaving a token network
 -----------------------

 You can leave a token network by making a ``DELETE`` request to the following endpoint along with a json payload containing details about the way you want to leave the network.
 For instance if you want to wait for settlement and the timeout period.

 ``DELETE /api/<version>/connection/<token_address>``

-The request will only return once the transfer either succeeded or failed.
-A transfer can fail due to the expiration of a lock.
+The request will only return once all blockchain calls for closing/settling a channel have completed.

 Example Request
 ^^^^^^^^^^^^^^^

-``DELETE /api/v1/connection/0x2a65aca4d5fc5b5c859090a6c34d164135398226``
+``DELETE /api/1/connection/0x2a65aca4d5fc5b5c859090a6c34d164135398226``

 Example Response